Wireless Minneapolis during Coronavirus

 Internet Essentials & Eligibility

-- New Internet Essentials customers will receive two free months of Internet service if you apply by June 30, 2020.
+- New Internet Essentials customers will receive two free months of Internet service if you apply and are approved by December 31, 2020.
 After the promotion period regular rates apply (currently at $9.95 per month).

 - View information about Internet Essentials.
 Online resources and tech support are available in multiple languages.